Truehold Review 2025: Is Selling and Renting Back Your Home Worth It?

 Show more

-Truehold reviews are mostly positive, with a weighted average rating of 4.0 out of more than 225 reviews.
+Truehold reviews are mostly positive, with a weighted average rating of 4.0 out of 261 reviews (at the time of last article publication).
 In general, ratings are either very positive (5 stars) or very low (1 star), with only a few reviews falling in the middle.
-The company does reply to reviews consistently on Google, which can give you a sense of how they respond to problems.
+The company consistently replies to reviews on Google, which can give you a sense of how they respond to problems.

 Satisfied customers reported having a smooth experience with good customer support, and they appreciated being able to stay in their homes as renters.
 Dissatisfied customers were frustrated with fees, low appraisals with high repair costs, contracts being withdrawn unexpectedly, and problems as a renter.